srilatha234/Social_Network/README.md

 Post module: All the functionalities related to posts will be in this module.

-Friends module: Manages operations related to friends.
+Friends module: Manages operations related to friends. # workig on it

 Photos module: Manages the upload, sharing, deleting of photos.